What is C Corporation?

-- The ability to the sale of stocks for raising funds offers unlimited growth potential.
+- The ability to sell stocks to raise funds offers unlimited growth potential.

 - It can issue a variety of classes of stocks catering to different types of shareholders.
-Hence, it can attract different groups of investors, such as common stockholders or preferred stockholders.
+Hence, it can attract other investors, such as standard or preferred stockholders.

 - Foreign investors can also buy ownership in a C Corporation.

 Some of the significant disadvantages of C Corporation are as follows:

 - First, it faces the problem of double taxation as the profits are first taxed at the corporate level, and then the dividends paid to the shareholders are taxed at a personal level.